chisui/dakka/thesis/main.md

 ### Flexibility and Effects

-By defining `ActorContext` as a datatype, we force any environment to use exactly this datatype.
+By defining `ActorContext` as a datatype, we force any environment to use exactly this data type.
 This is problematic since Actors now can only perform their three Actor actions.
 `ActorContext` is not flexible enough to express anything else.
 We could change the definition of `ActorContext` to be a monad transformer over `IO` and provide a `MonadIO` instance.